 Another being, “The Qualiton APX 200 on the Qln’s will urge you to buy the Qualiton.
 The Van Alstine SET 120 on the Qln’s will urge you to buy the Qln’s.”
 This of course is a top down vantage point, and one that tickles the brain in enjoyable ways regarding the SET 120’s abilities.

 Infrequent it is to find yourself enjoying a stereo system with an amplifier that costs nearly one tenth of the loudspeakers it is pushing.
 It is more infrequent that the same amplifier forces you to positively ponder the decision of its inclusion in the system.
 In the end conclude that the odd pairing to be a an unlikely work of great synergy.

 If the Audio by Van Alstine SET 120 Control Amplifier were a drug-store shaving cream it would be Noxzema Menthol, which has not been available for many years.
 If you were lucky to have used it, the Noxzema Menthol shaving cream was better than two cups of coffee in the morning.
 The Van Alstine control amplifier—like the Noxzema Menthol shaving cream of yore—brought my senses into focus, it woke me up.

-The Audio by Van Alstine SET 120 Control Amplifier could be a perfectly functional centerpiece of great-sounding stereo system.
+The Audio by Van Alstine SET 120 Control Amplifier could be a perfectly functional centerpiece of a great-sounding stereo system.
 It could also be the ideal amplifier for a second-system.
-And due to its dead quiet and noiseless background I would also consider it as a ‘smarter-than-self-powered’ solution for those who prefer the experience near-field monitors.
-I am hard pressed to think of a place where I would not like to hear the SET 120 perform.
+And due to its dead quiet and noiseless background, I would also consider it as a ‘smarter-than-self-powered’ solution for those who prefer the experience near-field monitors.
+I am hard-pressed to think of a place where I would not like to hear the SET 120 perform.